Apple says 'Chaos Monkeys' author hired in ads business has left company

-TechnologyApple says 'Chaos Monkeys' author hired in ads business has left company

-Apple Inc (AAPL.O) on Wednesday said Antonio García Martínez, a former Facebook Inc (FB.O) product manager who joined Apple recently to work in its advertising business, is no longer with the company.
+(Reuters) - Apple Inc on Wednesday said Antonio García Martínez, a former Facebook Inc product manager who joined Apple recently to work in its advertising business, is no longer with the company.

 García Martínez, who came to Silicon Valley after a stint on Wall Street, wrote the 2016 book “Chaos Monkeys” about his time in the technology industry.
 He joined Apple as a product engineer in Apple’s advertising platform business in April, according to his LinkedIn page.